Laurence S Harbige is a Professor of Biosciences (Applied Biochemistry and Immunology) at the School of Human Sciences.

-In 1992 following a Senior Clinical Scientist appointment with City and Hackney Health Authority he moved to a Research Fellow position in the Department of Immunology, United Medical and Dental Schools of Guy’s and St Thomas’ Hospitals (UMDS), University of London.
-At UMDS (now King's College London) he undertook research on autoimmunity and fatty acids and lectured undergraduate medical students.
-In 1997 he joined the School of Chemical and Life Sciences at the University of Greenwich as Senior Lecturer and appointed Reader in Nutrition Metabolism and Immunology in 1999.
-In addition to teaching, with his research group and collaborators he continued work on fatty acids in immune function, inflammation and metabolism including clinical trials in multiple sclerosis and type 2 diabetes.
+Following a Senior Clinical Scientist appointment with City and Hackney Health Authority he moved to a Research Fellow position in the Department of Immunology, United Medical and Dental Schools of Guy’s and St Thomas’ Hospitals (UMDS) in 1992.
+At UMDS (now King's College London) he undertook research on autoimmunity and fatty acids and the teaching of undergraduate medical students.
+In 1997 (until 2016) he joined the School of Chemical and Life Sciences, University of Greenwich as a Senior Lecturer and appointed Reader in Nutrition Metabolism and Immunology in 1999.
+Besides teaching, with his research group and collaborators, he continued work on fatty acids in immune function, inflammation and metabolism including human supplementation studies and clinical trials in multiple sclerosis and type 2 diabetes.

 Enquiries from students wishing to undertake MSc or PhD training in the above areas of research are welcome.